toeverything/AFFiNE/README.md

 We would like to give special thanks to the innovators and pioneers who greatly inspired us:

 -   Quip & Notion -- that docs can be organized as blocks
--   Taskade & Monday -- brillant multi-demensional tables
+-   Taskade & Monday -- brilliant multi-dimensional tables
 -   Height & Linear -- beautiful task management tool

 We would also like to give thanks to open-source projects that make affine possible: